samarth-asthana/YelpCamp/README.md

 # YelpCamp

-**YelpCamp** is a web application built using Node.JS, Express.JS, Embedded JavaScript (EJS) and more.
+**YelpCamp** is a web application built using NodeJS, ExpressJS, Embedded JavaScript (EJS) with a few more frameworks and middle-wares used as the application is developed.
 It is made while pursuing [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course on [Udemy](https://www.udemy.com/).
 This 40+ hour course covers HTML, CSS, Javascript, Node, Express, MongoDB, Git, and a bunch of other smaller topics along the way.

 ### Course Instructor: [Colt Steele](https://www.linkedin.com/in/coltsteele/)

 ### Description:

 * **v1** : Initial Routes and building blocks of YelpCamp Application
-* **v2** : Data Persistence with application of MongoDB using Mongoose.JS
+* **v2** : Data Persistence with application of MongoDB using MongooseJS
+* **v3** : app.js file refactored with application of **module.exports**

 ### NOTE: